 Health and Wellbeing – Students learn about improving lives through better knowledge of food, where it comes from and how it affects our bodies.

 Inspiration from around the world – Students explore a range of ingredients and processes from different culinary traditions to inspire new ideas or modify existing recipes.

 Skills for the future – Progression into higher education and into a career in the food industry.

-This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
-Especially those in the creative industries.
-Students will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing products of their choice.
+This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers, especially those in the creative industries.
+They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning into practice by producing products of their choice.
 Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers.

 (2 hour written exam 25%)

 ● Non-exam assessment (Coursework): Practical application of technical principles, designing and making principles and specialist knowledge.